 Did you recently buy a house?
 Even after due diligence and other careful assessment procedures, you may have unknowingly purchased real estate with a serious issue.
-For example, you might have bought a home from someone who said the roof didn’t leak because it was brand new.
+For example, you may purchase a home from someone claiming the brand new roof didn’t leak.
 But the first rain of the season reveals a leak, and you discover that the roof was improperly installed.

 Other common issues may include: